Four Great Winter Photo Spots

 Walnut Woods Metropark

 Located about 25 minutes south of downtown Columbus, Walnut Woods is a park worth seeing out.
 Covering more than 1,000 acres of fields, ponds and forests, there's a lot to explore here.
 The part of the park that really shines in the winter is the Tall Pines Area.
 Park at the entrance on Richardson Road, and hike the Sweet Gum Trail about a mile to the right to find this majestic forest of pine trees closely lining the path.
 Trails are generally plowed, but can be slick, so hike carefully.
 This view is worth it!

 Photo via @zan_stan

 Just south of downtown, this neighborhood of historic brick homes and shops is one of the city's main draws.
 In winter, the red bricks really pop against a background of white snow or overcast skies.
-Seek out classic symmetry along South Third, Beck, Mohawk and City Park streets before tucking into a drink at the South Village Tavern or Curio, then dinner at G Michael's Bistro or Lindey's.
+Seek out classic symmetry along South Third, Beck, Mohawk and City Park streets before tucking into a drink at the South Village Tavern, then dinner at G Michael's Bistro or Lindey's.